5 differences between customer support vs. customer success

 Customer support is the process of responding to questions, technical issues, and other concerns from your users.
 While customer success interactions often start on your end, customer support generally starts when your clients ask you to solve a particular problem.

 That said, you don’t always need to have a one-on-one conversation for effective customer support.
-For example, knowledge bases and FAQ sections provide answers to common questions while removing the need for a human agent.
+For example, knowledge bases and FAQ sections answer common questions while removing the need for a human agent.
 The key point is that customer support is about getting your clients back on track after something goes wrong.

 ↑ Top